 3. Get friends with ambitions and a thirst for knowledge

 It’s difficult being the odd one out in your circle of friends.
 This means if they are all ambitious people, they’ll influence you with the same qualities.
 The right group of friends will challenge and empower you to get a step higher.

 Aligning yourself with the right people

-You will notice you people feed off the energy of those close to them.
+You will notice that people feed off the energy of those close to them.
 That means if you have toxic friends, you too will share in that energy.